Dental Bonding in Arlington, Virginia

 We conduct a thorough examination and consultation with each patient before recommending treatment.
 This enables us to understand the present concern and desired outcome.
 Our consultation also includes a full explanation of treatment like dental bonding, what a patient may expect, how to maintain the results of treatment and how long bonding material may last.
 It is important to make informed decisions about cosmetic and restorative dental care and we provide comprehensive information to help our patients do that.

 Good candidates for dental bonding are in good general health and dental health.
-We may suggest professional teeth cleaning before moving forward with the bonding process.
+We may suggest professional teeth cleaning before moving forward with the dental bonding process.
 This can maximize oral health and remove any invisible debris that may pose a problem for the bonding technique.
 Bonding is a good treatment option for minor damage or cosmetic concerns.
 More significant damage that affects the overall structure of the tooth may be treated more efficiently with a dental crown or veneer.

 What Is The Dental Bonding Procedure?